oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Add new method to update an existing journal entry

    Add a new HTTP POST endpoint to update and existing journal entry to a cleared deposit.
 To do this, you set the `journalType` field to `DEPOSIT`.
 Your method should accept the `journalId` as a path variable.
-If the specified journal entry does not exist, return a 404 (Not Found).
+If the specified journal entry does not exist, return a 202 (Accepted) to indicate the message was received but there was nothing to do.
+Returning a 404 (Not found) would cause an error and the message would get requeued and reprocessed, which we don't want.
 Your new method should look like this:

     ```java
     <copy>@PostMapping("/account/journal/{journalId}/clear")